-All planned amendments shall be published in the Gazette (Bundesanzeiger) Federal and at www.iShares.de.
-Investors will additionally be informed via the institution maintaining their custody account by means of a durable medium (e.g. in hard copy or electronically) of any amendments that concern fees and the reimbursement of expenses that may be withdrawn from the Fund, or the Fund's investment principles or significant investor rights.
+All planned amendments shall be published in the Federal Gazette (Bundesanzeiger) and www.iShares.de.
+Investors will additionally informed via the institution maintaining their custody account by means of a durable medium (e.g. in hard copy or electronically) of any amendments that concern fees and the reimbursement of expenses that may be withdrawn from the Fund, or the Fund's investment principles or significant investor rights.
 This information includes the essential content of the proposed amendments, their background, the rights of investors in connection with the amendment and an indication about where and how additional information can be obtained.